Bruin-Dev/Intelygenz/docs/api/flows/1-authentication.md

 Flow
 ----
 1. User will launch a signin call to our API endpoint
-2. Our API endpoint will call to the auth enpoint of okta.
+2. Our API endpoint will call to the auth endpoint of okta.
 3.

 create api token